The regularity theory for the Mumford-Shah functional on the plane: Interior density lower bound

-and furthermore that $v$ is harmonic on $B_r$ by exploiting the (restricted) almost minimality of $v_j$ for $F_j$ on $B_1$, namely the second condition in \eqref{e:quasi min vj}.
-Eventually, the final contradiction follows again as for item (a) from \eqref{e:contra bis}. \end{proof} An immediate consequence of Lemma~\ref{l:decay} are the density lower bound estimates for (restricted) minimizers of $E_\lambda$.
+together with the fact that $v$ is harmonic on $B_r$ by exploiting the (restricted) almost minimality of $v_j$ for $F_j$ on $B_1$, namely the second condition in \eqref{e:quasi min vj}.
+Eventually, the final contradiction follows again from \eqref{e:contra bis}. \end{proof} An immediate consequence of Lemma~\ref{l:decay} are the density lower bound estimates for (restricted) minimizers of $E_\param$.
 We follow the argument in \cite[Theorem~7.21]{AFP00}.